sonisg/Microservices-with-spring/Section 2: Microservice using docker/Readme.md

 # Updating Loans microservices to make them Docker compatible using Buildpacks #
 ### Key Steps ###
-- Update the respective pom.xml files with the below build plugin details.
-This will allow us to create docker images with out the need of Dockerfile.
+- Update the respective pom.xml files with the below build plugin details.This will allow us to create docker images with out the need of Dockerfile.
   ```<build>
 	<plugins>
 		<plugin>